Donald Trump And Gambling: Why Trump Is Scam

 However, really - how not to smile when Mr. Trump says that he "very successfully ran the casino business" for years?

 Although he doesn't miss a chance to remind everyone that he is "REALLY RICH," the man who's equally famous for his haircut, his mouth, his wife Ivana, and his daughter Ivanka, must have a very interesting idea of what 'being very successful in gambling' means.
-Especially as Trump's adventure in the gambling business has been a bit like a round of Russian poker: you may have fun for a while, but there's a very good chance your pockets will be empty by the time you leave the table.
+Especially owning any Donald Trump Casino has been a bit like a round of Russian poker: you may have fun for a while, but there's a very good chance your pockets will be empty by the time you leave the table.

 Bankruptcy #1.
 The Trump Taj Mahal

-The Trump's Taj Mahal Casino Resort opened in Atlantic City in 1991 and for a short while it hosted the second-largest poker room in town after the one at the Borgata.
-Cost almost 1 billion dollars, the resort was inaugurated by none other than Michael Jackson.
+The Trump Taj Mahal Casino opened in Atlantic City in 1991, and for a short while, it hosted the second-largest poker room in town after the one at the Borgata.
+Costing close to one billion dollars, the resort was inaugurated by none other than Michael Jackson.
 And, oh, it was even home to New Jersey's very first in-casino strip club!

 Bankruptcy #2.
 The Riverboat Casino

-After it filed for bankruptcy in 2004, the Trump Hotels & Casino Resorts renamed into Trump Entertainment Resorts (TER).
+After it filed for bankruptcy in 2004, the Trump Hotels & Casino Resorts was renamed Trump Entertainment Resorts (TER).
 To survive the debts that always come with success, Trump had to get rid of some of its most unproductive assets, like a riverboat casino the company controlled in Indiana.
-One year later, the casino and hotel was sold to the The Majestic Stars for $253 million.
+One year later, the casino and hotel was sold to The Majestic Stars for $253 million.
+Oh dear: it appears as if there's anyone unfit to run a Donald Trump casino business, it's Donald Trump.
+Another failure for another Trump casino.

 Bankruptcy #3.
 The Trump Plaza Hotel

-This one should count twice since the Trump Plaza Hotel went through the bankruptcy process twice - in 1992 and 2004.
+This one should count twice as, much like The Trump Taj Mahal, the Trump Plaza Hotel went through the bankruptcy process twice - in 1992 and 2004.
 The hotel was finally closed in 2014.
+Atlantic City must have rued the day Trump decided to go into the gambling business.

 Bankruptcy #4.
 Trump's Castle